 This historic hotel is larger than some boutiques, but it offers a wide array of amenities and freebies that make it one of the top picks for those looking for a hotel with personality.
-Rooms are large and have a bright, whimsical style, as well as up-to-date technology.
-Guests can enjoy free evening cocktails, free morning coffee and free bike rentals, in-room spa services, and even the company of a goldfish in their room upon request.
+Rooms are large and have a bright, whimsical style, and perks like Atelier Bloem amenities, Frette linens, and local minibars.
+Freebies include evening cocktails and live music, organic morning coffee, and PUBLIC bike rentals.
+The Northwest-inspired Red Star Tavern serves three meals daily (plus weekend brunch and nightly happy hour), as well as 24-hour room service.
 The hotel has a great collection of local art, and a long list of practices that help preserve the environment.

-Decor at this upscale, 130-room boutique is inspired by the Golden Era of Hollywood, where Art Deco lamps, black-and-white photographs, and heavy drapes meet modern luxuries such as flat-screen TVs, local Mada toiletries, and iPod docks.
+Decor at this upscale, 130-room boutique is inspired by the Golden Era of Hollywood, where Art Deco lamps, black-and-white photographs, and heavy drapes meet modern luxuries such as flat-screen HDTVs, Tivoli Bluetooth clock radios, free Wi-Fi, and local minibars.
 There’s not much in the way of amenities, but the rooftop bar hosts weekly open-air cinema nights in the summer, and the hip bar is a popular pick among locals.
 But lower-level rooms are tiny -- starting at 155 square feet -- which puts this lower on the list than its Kimpton competitors.

 The Ace Hotel Portland has as many quirky, bohemian characteristics as its sister properties in New York and Palm Springs.
 This boutique emphasizes style over space or luxury, featuring touches such as reclaimed school chairs, nightstands made out of books or suitcases, turntables, and stacks of vinyl records.
 Hotel highlights include a local, organic breakfast in the breakfast room, a great happy hour scene at the Clyde Common lobby bar, and coffee at the Stumptown Cafe.
 This pet-friendly hotel has a great central location for exploring Portland on foot.
 Smaller shared rooms are available for budget travelers.